tbartold/RepData_PeerAssessment1/PA1_template.md

 For this part of the assignment, you can ignore the missing values in the dataset.

 First we'll strip out the missing values from the dataset.
-And then tke a sum over all observations for each date.
+And then take a sum over all observations for each date.